 Georeferenced air photos are used to visually characterize the spatial extent and quality of the riparian habitat in the Prado Basin.
 The air photos also serve as an independent check on interpretations of NDVI, which involves visual comparison of the extent and density of the riparian habitat, as shown in the air photos, to the NDVI maps.
-For ongoing monitoring, a high-resolution (3-inch pixel) image of the visible spectrum for the entire Prado Basin is acquired at the approximate peak of each growing season, typically in July.
+For ongoing monitoring, a high-resolution (3-inch pixel) image of the visible spectrum for the entire Prado Basin is acquired during the middle of the growing season, typically in July.

-For the current reporting period, the acquisition of the 2020 air photo included a custom flight that was performed by Digital Mapping Inc. on July 7 and 8, 2020.
-The cost to acquire the 2020 air photo was shared with the OCWD.
-This was the third annual high-resolution air photo acquired for the PBHSP.
+For the current reporting period, the acquisition of the 2021 air photo included a custom flight that was performed by Tetra Tech on June 26, 2021.
+The cost to acquire the 2021 air photo was shared with the OCWD.
+This was the fifth annual high-resolution air photo acquired for the PBHSP and cost shared with the OCWD.